Home Products

 Nonlinear optical measurements solve some problems of white-light imaging and photoluminescence.
 Nonlinear measurements, particularly four-wave mixing, are sensitive to fundamental defects in the crystalline structure of the semiconductor that impact the carriers.
 Therefore, defects, even subsurface defects, will be visible in the four-wave-mixing image if the defect has a appreciable impact on the electrical properties of the semiconductor.

 Compound semiconductors are the backbone of high-power electronics, high-frequency electronics, and opto-electronics.
 As global demand for compound semiconductors grows, improving yield rates of materials such as gallium nitride (GaN) and silicon carbide (SiC) is more important than ever.
-By developing better optical inspection tools, we seek to help manufacturers identify yield-killing defects in epitaxy layers long before the material is used in device production.
+By developing better optical inspection tools, we help manufacturers identify yield-killing defects in substrates and epitaxy layers long before the material is used in device production.

-MONSTR Sense Technologies’ current line of products is already being used in research labs worldwide to improve the development of GaN devices, two-dimensional materials such as graphene and transition metal dichalcogenides, perovskites, colloidal quantum dots, gallium arsenide (GaAs)-based devices, and quantum materials such as vacancy centers.
+MONSTR Sense Technologies’ products are being used in research labs worldwide to improve the development of SiC and GaN devices, two-dimensional materials such as graphene and transition metal dichalcogenides, perovskites, colloidal quantum dots, gallium arsenide (GaAs)-based devices, and quantum materials such as vacancy centers.

-Our ultrafast nonlinear imaging inspection technique is rather versatile – we work with tunable excitation lasers that currently allow us to study materials with bandgaps over the broad ranges 2.5-3.5 eV (wavelengths 350-500 nm) and 1.25-1.75 eV (690-1000 nm).
-This makes the technique perfectly suitable for, but not limited to, most compound semiconductor materials of interest, including SiC, GaN, and GaAs.
+Our ultrafast nonlinear imaging inspection technique is highly versatile – we work with tunable excitation lasers that allow us to study materials with bandgaps over the broad ranges 1.9-3.5 eV (wavelengths 350-650 nm) and 1.25-1.75 eV (690-1000 nm).
+This makes the technique perfectly suitable for most compound semiconductor materials of interest, including SiC, GaN, and GaAs.

 Silicon Carbide

 Silicon Carbide (SiC) is the current focus for many high-power electronics manufacturers.
-The crucial purpose of inspection tools is to distinguish between killer and non-killer defects.
-Because our nonlinear technique is highly sensitive to small changes in the bandstructure, the killer defects that will affect device performance show up more strongly by either glowing or darkening.
+The purpose of inspection tools is to distinguish between killer and non-killer defects.
+Because our nonlinear imaging technique is highly sensitive to small changes in the bandstructure, killer defects that affect device performance show up via an increase or decrease in the transient absorption (TA) signal.

-Nonlinear imaging is not only sensitive to surface defects.
-Even substrate defects, such as grain boundaries, show up in the nonlinear image.
+Our tools are not only sensitive to epilayer defects.
+Even substrate defects, such as basal plane dislocations, threading dislocations, and micropipes, show up in the nonlinear image.
 Unlike photoluminescence (PL), our technique does not rely on above-gap excitation, therefore, we are more sensitive to deep defects in the epilayer and substrate if the focus is set accordingly.

-The signal from our nonlinear imaging modality is emitted from the microscope focus, which provides <4 micron axial resolution in the SiC with our 0.85 NA objective.
-Since we also excite with light that transmits the semiconductor (photon energy is somewhat less than the bandgap), MONSTR Sense nonlinear imaging can measure deep within the wafer.
-Below we show volumetric images of SiC surface triangle defects in the epitaxy layer, in which we measure the volume of 3C of polytype inclusion.
-We have also measured various stacking faults and shown that they exist in the basal plane of SiC and have a thickness that is less than the axial resolution of our measurement.
-We offer volumetric scan down through entire 1000 micron substrates with high axial resolution.
+The signal from our ultrafast imaging modality is emitted from the microscope focus, which provides <5 um axial resolution in the SiC with our 0.85 NA objective.
+Since we also excite with light that transmits through the entire wafer, MONSTR Sense’s ultrafast imaging can measure deep within the wafer.
+Below, we show volumetric images of SiC surface triangle defects in the epitaxy layer, in which we measure the volume of 3C of polytype inclusion.
+We offer volumetric scans through entire wafers with high axial resolution.

 Gallium Arsenide